lintonye/learnreact.design/2017-06-08-what-is-react.md

 - What is a reactive UI?
 - What are some benefits of components?

-# Prologue
+# A Couple Things About Web
 Let's begin with a couple of other terms that you might have heard of for years.
 The first one, DOM.

 ## DOM
 Well, DOM is the Document Object Model.
 Simple?
 It's an object model for the document.
 Right?

 Forget about it.
 Let's check out the prestigious art studio "Web Browser"!
+Can you find DOM in the doodle below?

 ![Domo poses, Browsera draws](/images/what-is-react/02-domo-browsera.png)